 You may be eligible for admission if you have completed the University of Otago's Foundation Studies Certificate, or another approved Foundation Studies programme in New Zealand.
-Contact the University Information Centre for advice on approved programmes, or to check if your intended Foundation Studies programme is suitable for admission.
+Contact AskOtago for advice on approved programmes, or to check if your intended Foundation Studies programme is suitable for admission.